Best Mindbody alternative for pilates studios in 2026

 FAQ

-What's the actual difference between Mindbody and its alternatives in 2026?
+- What's the actual difference between Mindbody and its alternatives in 2026?

-Which alternative is genuinely cheapest end-to-end?
+- Which alternative is genuinely cheapest end-to-end?

-Junocal, for studios in the wedge it's built for.
-Junocal Starter at twenty-nine pounds a month and Junocal Studio at seventy-nine pounds a month are transparent prices with no marketplace commission, no annual contract, and Stripe Connect Standard direct to your own Stripe account.
+- Junocal, for studios in the wedge it's built for.
+Junocal Starter at fifteen pounds a month and Junocal Studio at twenty-nine pounds a month are transparent prices with no marketplace commission, no annual contract, and Stripe Connect Standard direct to your own Stripe account.
 For a studio doing one hundred and fifty thousand pounds a year in bookings, the all-in cost on Junocal is typically in the fourteen-to-eighteen-hundred-pound range a year.
 Mindbody Accelerate plus marketplace commission lands closer to nine thousand.
 OfferingTree is competitive at the smallest scale (under twenty active members), and Arketa is similarly competitive but newer.
 The Mariana Tek and Walla premium tiers are deliberately positioned higher and trade off price for polish or feature depth.

-What if my studio needs the marketplace for new-client discovery?
+- What if my studio needs the marketplace for new-client discovery?

-How fast can I migrate off Mindbody?
+- How fast can I migrate off Mindbody?

 keep reading